IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 Plotting 1D arrays
 ==================

-The plotting of 1D arrays option and plot handling is one of the main features of the IMASViz.
+The plotting of 1D arrays option and plot handling is the main feature and purpose of the :guilabel:`IMASViz`.

-This tutorial subsection presents the basics of plotting a 1D array, stored in the IDS, and how to handle the created plots.
+This section describes the basics of plotting a 1D array, stored in the IDS, and how to handle the existing plots.

 Plotting a single 1D array to plot figure
 -----------------------------------------